SonyCSL/APIS/README.md

   Software that acquires necessary information for visualization from apis-main and provides it to apis-main_controller
   See apis-web's [Documentation](https://github.com/SonyCSL/apis-web/blob/master/doc/jp/apis-web_specification.md) for more information.
  - [apis-emulator](https://github.com/oes-github/apis-emulator)
-  Software to emulate hardware such as DC/DC Converter and Battery
+  Software to emulate hardware such as DC/DC converters and batteries
   See apis-emulator's [Documentation](https://github.com/SonyCSL/apis-emulator/blob/master/doc/jp/apis-emulator_specification.md) for more information.

  ## Installation